What Is Indoor Wellness Pool Design?

 - Sensory comfort (absorption, scent neutrality, feel materials)

 The distinction is the purpose.
 An activity is provided by a recreational pool.
-A wellness pool is a source of recovery, restoration and experience.
+A wellness pool is a source of recovery, restoration, and experience.

 Key Wellness Objectives in Pool Design